-For the reader it isn’t about what my path was about, the book is written to help give you clues on how to make your path, yours.
+For the reader, it isn’t about the details of my path as much as to help give you clues on how to make your path, yours.

 Becuase the site is A Personal Tao, you will find the chapters embedded across various site pages.
 You may find a book page in the poetry section and another as a blog page.
 At times a page will be hidden as a small subsection of a larger page.
 Just because I finished the book in 2005 didn’t mean I stopped writing a Personal Tao.
 The book was the seed that the site grew out of in reality.
 The site begins where the book left off and I have merged the two into one to represent that truth.

 This means each book page will now lead to additional topics beyond what I imagined in 2005.
 So now you can read 250 additional, in-depth, pages about midlife crisis, healing, relationship work, and other aspects of life that arise when waking up at midlife.

 Reading A Personal Tao

 The Personal Tao book isn’t a mass-market self-help book, rather it’s art, to enjoy in the same manner you would sit next to a river to just watch the water passing by.
-This book was my processing my midlife crisis into transformation experience.
+This book was my processing my midlife crisis into a transformative experience.

 Imagine sitting down, beside an old maple tree.
 Close the eyes.
 Feel dappled sunlight dancing on skin, Leaves eclipse stray beams as shadows tango to the light across the body.
 Listen to leaves whisper joy as the wind tussles them into the air.
 Smile as branches complain in creaking strains as younger leaves bounce in play.